ShubhM28/index-backtest-api/DECISIONS.md

   - Only **load one field (one Parquet file)** per request, not all fields at once — avoids unnecessary memory bloat.
   - Work at **row level (single date)** rather than loading the full historical time series into memory at once.
 - **Efficiency**:
-  - Filtering and weighting operations are fully vectorized using Pandas — O(N) complexity.
+  - Filtering and weighting operations are fully vectorized using Pandas — O(N) complexity where possible.
   - No use of heavy in-memory caching unless explicitly needed, keeping the application lightweight for API-first usage.

 ---